The power of a myth in swimrun comes from the person or thing associated with the myth.

 These have come about from a misunderstanding of what paddles actually do, how they work, and certain designs and materials being pushed by prominent companies.

 First is the size of the paddle.
 There is a belief that 'size matters' - ie that bigger is better.
 It has been demonstrated that this is only true up to a point.
 Anything with a surface area bigger than around 300 to 350 cm2 is actually counter-productive.
+The most efficient paddle surface area is between 170% to 200% of your own hand surface area.

 Second is the shape of the paddle.
 Sharp corners and straight edges may look super-sharp and advanced, but these features cause cavitation (ie bubbles) which make them less efficient.